UXARRAY/uxarray/docs/contributing.rst

     $ conda env create --file ci/environment.yml
     $ conda activate uxarray_build

-THe above commands will use the :code:`environment.yml` conda environment definition file that is hosted under the :code:`ci` folder and create a conda environment with the name "uxarray_build".
+THe above commands will use the ``environment.yml`` conda environment definition file that is hosted under the ``ci`` folder and create a conda environment with the name "uxarray_build".
 Once you activate that environment with the help of the second command, you will be able to develop UXarray codes in your local configuration.